GAME-ON: Graph Attention Network based Multimodal Fusion for Fake News Detection: Methodology

-\textbf{Multimodal Graph Construction.} To simultaneously model the inter- and intra-modal semantic relationship between the heterogeneous modalities, we introduce unweighted and bidirected edges between them to bridge the heterogeneity gap even further.
+To simultaneously model the inter- and intra-modal semantic relationship between the heterogeneous modalities, we introduce unweighted and bidirected edges between them to bridge the heterogeneity gap even further.
 Therefore, we connect each text node to every image node and vice-versa.
-Classical concatenation or cross-attention methods can only model cross-modal relationships from a global standpoint; however, these inter-modal and intra-modal connecting edges help the model learn from dependencies arising from both within and across modalities concurrently at a more granular level.
-Given the individual graphs ${G_T}$ and ${G_V}$, we construct a multimodal graph ${G_{MM} = (N_{MM}, E_{MM})}$, with the nodes ${N_{MM} = \{\tilde{m}^0_0, \tilde{m}^0_1, ..., \tilde{m}^0_{k+l+1}\} = \{m^v_0, ..., m^v_k, m^t_0, ..., m^t_l\}}$, for simplicity we are taking ${\tilde{m}^0_i}$ as the combined notation for the textual ${m^t_j}$ and visual ${m^v_i}$ nodes in our multimodal graph, and ${E_{MM} = \{e_{ij}\}^{(k+l+2) \times (k+l+2)}}$ matrix for the fully connected multimodal graph.
+Classical concatenation or cross-attention methods can only model cross-modal relationships from a global standpoint; however, these inter-modal and intra-modal connecting edges help the model to learn from dependencies arising from both within and across modalities concurrently at a more granular level.
+Given the individual graphs ${G_T}$ and ${G_V}$, we construct a multimodal graph ${G_{MM} = (N_{MM}, E_{MM})}$, with the nodes